 Family

-If a family relationship breaks down there can be disagreements about things like where children will live or who will stay in the family home.
-Support for children and other family members may also be an issue.
-Sometimes these things can be settled by agreement.
-In almost every case couples will need to use a family dispute resolution process to try and resolve their issues before applying to court.
+Sometimes, these things can be settled by agreement.
+In many cases, couples will need to use a family dispute resolution process to try and resolve their issues before applying to court.
 If they still cannot come to an agreement, either party can ask the court to decide what should happen.

-For more information about family law see Family Law Saskatchewan.
+For more information about family law, see Family Law Saskatchewan.

 Other Languages

-Information on this topic is also available in the following languages.
+Information on this topic is also available in the following languages:

 Married couples and couples who have lived together for 2 years or more are considered spouses by the law.
 Couples who have lived together for 1 year and had a child together can also be considered spouses in some cases.
 This means they have specific rights and obligations to each other.